-This course is designed for musicians who want to refine their performance craft while gaining real-world experience in the music industry.
-You’ll work on live shows, songwriting projects, and recording sessions, building your professional portfolio through hands-on collaboration and performance-based learning.
+This course is designed for musicians who want to refine their performance skills while gaining real-world experience in the music industry.
+You will take part in live shows, songwriting projects, recording sessions and live briefs, building a professional portfolio through hands-on collaboration and performance-based learning.

-After completing your HNC, you can progress onto our Higher National Diploma (HND) in Music Performance.
+Upon completing the Higher National Certificate (HNC), you can progress to the Higher National Diploma (HND) in Music Performance, further enhancing your career prospects.

-With direct links to regional and national music employers, you’ll perform at professional events, create original music, and develop the business and networking skills to succeed as a working musician.
-You will also experience exclusive master classes/ seminars led by industry experts, gaining insider knowledge and real-world inspiration from leading professionals.
-The course combines creativity, enterprise, and technical skill to prepare you for the modern performance industry.
+With direct links to regional and national music employers, you will perform at professional events, create original music and develop essential business and networking skills needed to succeed as a working musician.
+You will also benefit from exclusive masterclasses and seminars led by industry experts, providing insider knowledge and real-world inspiration.

 Course content includes: